mathiasertl/django-ca/docs/source/update.rst

 .. code-block:: console

-   $ docker-compose up -d
+   $ docker compose up -d
    Recreating django-ca_db_1 ...
    Recreating django-ca_cache_1 ...
    WARNING: Service "db" is using volume "/var/lib/postgresql/data" from the previous container.
 Host mapping "django-ca_pgdata" has no effect.
-Remove the existing containers (with `docker-compose rm db`) to use the host volume mapping.
+Remove the existing containers (with `docker compose rm db`) to use the host volume mapping.
    ...

 To switch to named volumes, create a database backup, remove and recreate the `db` container with the new